Bishal44/ML_ex3/README.md

 ## TASK:
+- Write a REPORT about our results (no PPT),
-- Submit: report/presentation, data, Jupyternotebook,
+- Submit report, data, Jupyternotebook,
 - A zip file with all needed files (your source code, your code compiled, data sets used (but NOT the ones we provide to you), a build script that resolves dependencies, or include any libraries you are using.
 Your submission needs to be self-contained!
 - Dedicated panel in the report and in JN: a short how-to explaining the way to start your program (which is the main file, which command-line options does it expect).
 - Make sure dependencies are either packaged along, or are easily resolved (build file, virtual environment, etc., whatever applicable for your approach)